daniel1noble/metaDigitise/README.md

 Select number of file to edit 2
 ```

 The user can then just select the relevant figure that needs editing.
-After the selection, the similar (but a slightly expanded) set of prompts that would be used to edit during digitisation are provided to walk the user through what specifically would like to be modified:
+After the selection, a similar (but a slightly expanded) set of prompts that would be used to edit during digitisation are provided to walk the user through what specifically they would like to modify:

 ```
 Edit rotation?
 If yes, then the whole extraction will be redone (y/n) n